renpy/renpy/sphinx/source/style.rst

         Uses the unicode linebreaking algorithm, which is suitable for most languages.

+    ``"japanese-alternate"``
+        Allows linebreaking between any two non-ruby wide characters.
+This is an alternative to the unicode algorithm that is used by Japanese visual novels.
+(The unicode algorithm is also appropriate for Japanese text - it's up to the creator to decide which is more appropriate for their game.)

     ``"korean-with-spaces"``
         Used for Korean text delimited by whitespace.
 This prevents linebreaking between adjacent Korean characters.